 - Down payment required = Purchase price – Mortgage balance = $500,000 – $350,000 = $150,000

-So, in this case, the buyer would need a 27% down payment, significantly higher than the 5% minimum for typical mortgages in Canada.
+In this case, the buyer would need a 27% down payment, significantly higher than the 5% minimum for typical mortgages in Canada.

 The down payment amount can be a major restriction.
 Buyers must have enough cash savings or assets like a home equity line of credit to bridge the gap.